ampproject/amphtml/extensions/amp-story-360/0.1/amp-story-360.md

 Use the `amp-story-360` component to render 360 images and video.
 The component can animate between two points or be explorable via the device's gyroscope sensor.
 For best results, only use one element per [`amp-story-page`](https://amp.dev/documentation/components/amp-story-page/?format=stories).

+### Accessibility considerations

+Currently, the `amp-story-360` component does not provide any controls for mouse or keyboard users.

 ### Media Requirements

 The `amp-story-360` component renders videos and images in [equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection).